 Sino-British Submarine System Co., Ltd., China Comservice Software Tech.
 Co., Ltd., and Zhongshutong Information Co., Ltd. are non-wholly owned subsidiaries of the Group.
-The Group's cumulative noncontrolling interest is RMB474 million as at 31 December 2016 (2015: RMB449 million).
-The non-controlling interests are individually and in aggregate not material to the Group's financial condition or results of operation for the current year.
+The Group's cumulative non-controlling interest is RMB491 million as at 31 December 2017 (2016: RMB474 million).
+The non-controlling interests are individually and in aggregate not material to the Group's financial condition or results of operation for both years.

-45. STATEMENT OF FINANCIAL POSITION AND RESERVES OF THE COMPANY
+46. STATEMENT OF FINANCIAL POSITION AND RESERVES OF THE COMPANY